 6. Let the Wood Dry Completely

 Make sure to let the stain coat dry between coats for around 6 hours for better drying.
-Never apply another stain coat when before the previous one dried completely to avoid getting a tacky surface.

 After applying the final coat of stain, let it dry and cure for about 24 hours to settle on the surface well.

-Poor drying causes surface blotchiness, which can be so hard to eliminate, and you’ll have to start the finishing process from the beginning.
+Poor drying causes surface blotchiness, which can be hard to eliminate, and you’ll have to start the finishing process from the beginning.

 Therefore, drying is so important to make an excellent coating that helps Spruce wood to get protected from environmental impacts like water damage, insect attacks, UV light, and more.